 Cast-iron tortilla press: The cast-iron tortilla press is heavier than aluminum, but the weight makes it a bit easier to press out the tortilla, which is good if you're making a lot of tortillas one after the other.
 The weight is also a benefit when making flour tortillas which don't always flatten as easily as corn tortillas due to the gluten in the flour.
 The cast-iron press is not as easy to transport due to the weight, and a good quality cast-iron press is usually more expensive than an aluminum press.
 The Victoria 8" cast-iron tortilla press is a popular choice with Amazon customers.

 Electric tortilla press: Most electric tortilla presses aren't just for making tortillas - you can make other flatbreads such as gyros, pitas, and roti.
 The electric tortilla press flattens the dough similar to the hand-operated presses, but you can cook it right in the tortilla press.
-They have a wide range of features and a few things to check are timers, non-stick coating, and since it's larger than the other presses, see if it allows for being stood on end so it takes up less space.
+They have a wide range of features and a few things to check are timers, non-stick coating, and since it's larger than the other presses, see if it allows for being stood on end so it takes up less storage space.
 The CucinaPro electric tortilla press has a decent amount of reviews and Q&A so that might be a good place to start.

 Wooden tortilla press: The wooden tortilla press is the most traditional tortilla press (other than making the tortillas by hand), and they add a certain amount of charm to any kitchen decor.
 A well-made wooden tortilla press is expensive, but some are almost works of art and can become a treasured family heirloom that can be handed down to the next generation of cooks.
 The beautiful wood tortilla presses made by Central Coast Woodworks of California are available on Amazon and come in several sizes and styles including oak, oak and walnut, and maple, oak, and walnut.
 They're not cheap, but they're handmade and it certainly shows.
 The image shown is the oak and walnut model.